Reviews and Mentions

 Taking inspiration from what an unborn child can hear inside its mother’s womb, «Mum Hum» creates a setting in which one side of the telephone represents the outside world and the other side constitutes the soundscape of the foetus: mumbled speech, muffled melodies.
 The mother’s body, which both grows and protects the foetus, turns out to be a falsifier of outside sounds, filtering them through layers of skin, fat and liquid before they reach the foetus’s ear.
 What the unborn child receives is therefore only ever an echo of the outside world.

-— Republik – Mum Hum (2021) – (English) – Read Article
+— Republik – Mum Hum (2021) – (English) – Article

 __________________

 „The ears open up.
 The noises start growing.
 At some point, everyone stops talking. (…) Silence, eavesdropping.
 One hears the steps on the moist ground and the trousers as they swish while walking.
 One never hears this during daytime.
 Far away, a chirr starts and soon covers the whole clearing which now opens up in front of us.
 Something rings from behind at the edge of the forrest, it crosses the meadow like a ghost light.
 Right until somebody passes us with a headlamp and a hand bell.
-Sometimes it is so simple what appeared so mysterious in the dark“
+Sometimes that is so simple which appeared so mysterious in the dark“

 — Südkurier (Germany), – Pawlow (2016) – 23 August, 2016, print only (translated from German)